les-tontons-crafters/xtrem-tdd/content/Flavours/mtp.md

  - Defines the testing process, stages and flows.
  - Defines the set of tools needed to flow the process.
  - Define the flow of work for the development of the product.
- - Ensures the Quality of the prodcut.
+ - Ensures the Quality of the product.

 ## How to
 As with the ADR or SAD, a MTP need to be simple, well defined, available for everyone, need to be in constant change and improvement.

-A good way to start is with the integrated Wiki on platforms as Gitlab, Github (to be stored in the same repository as the source code) o even in a shared folder in OneDrive, GoogleDrive or any useful tool used in the organization.
+A good way to start is with the integrated Wiki on platforms as Gitlab, Github (to be stored in the same repository as the source code) or even in a shared folder in OneDrive, GoogleDrive or any useful tool used in the organization.

 ## Example Template